TRAVEL WITH CONFIDENCE

 TOGETHER WE WILL SUCCEED

-The rules for travelling in this new normal is now different.
+The rules for travelling in this new normal are now different.
 But the Baltic Sea still smells the same and horizons are as wide as before.
 So, lets take care of our selves and others and enjoy the up coming trips with few action points in our heads:

 - Do not travel if you are sick or having any symptoms of COVID-19.